 PA Senate District 44 (Parts of Berks and Montgomery counties plus, in Chester County: Caln, East Brandywine, East Coventry, East Nantmeal, East Pikeland, East Vincent, Elverson, Honey Brook twp and borough, North Coventry, South Coventry, Spring City, Upper Uwchlan, Uwchlan, Wallace, Warwick, West Brandywine, West Caln, West Nantmeal, and West Vincent.

-Born and raised in western PA, Katie earned her undergraduate degree in athletic training at Penn State and worked as an intern for the Pittsburgh Steelers.
-She earned her post-graduate degree in athletic training at the Arizona School of Health Sciences, in Mesa AZ, and provided health services for student athletes at a Phoenix area public high school.
+Born and raised in western PA, Katie earned her undergraduate degree in athletic training at Penn State and interned for the Pittsburgh Steelers.
+She earned her postgrad degree in athletic training at the Arizona School of Health Sciences in Mesa AZ and provided health services for student athletes at a Phoenix area high school.
 She is an athletic trainer for local universities and an adjunct professor of kinesiology.
-For the Clinton campaign, she helped coordinate training for volunteers and events to engage the local community.
+In the Clinton campaign, she helped coordinate training for volunteers and events to engage the local community.
 Becoming Chair of Indivisible Mid Montco, with over 400 members, and the fact that women’s multi-perspective view accounts for only 18.2% of state legislators motivated her to run for office.
 Her experience with social justice advocacy and making daily decisions regarding people’s health and well-being make her ready to bring logic, compassion, and reason to Harrisburg.

 PA HOUSE, DISTRICT 13 (Atglen, East Nottingham, Elk, Franklin, Highland, London Grove, Londonderry, Lower Oxford, New London, Oxford, Penn, Upper Oxford, West Fallowfield, West Grove, West Nottingham, and 2 municipalities in Lancaster County)